KonaArctic/Furaffinity-Tags-Blocker/Readme.md

 Misc.
 -----
-SFWify is unofficial and unaffiliated with Ferrox Arts Inc.
+SFWify is unofficial and unaffiliated with Frost Dragon Art LLC.